Fasteroid/ulx-custom-fasteroid/README.md

 &ensp;Announces the target was ulx banned, but doesn't actually ban them.<br>
 &ensp;Best used with '0' minutes and a petty ban reason.<br>

+## Bonus Improvements
+- Deaths now set your "previous location" so you can `ulx return` to it.

 ## Workshop Links to Dependencies
  - [ULX](http://steamcommunity.com/sharedfiles/filedetails/?id=557962280) | `557962280`
  - [ULib](http://steamcommunity.com/sharedfiles/filedetails/?id=557962238) | `557962238`